Doug King: Building Performance Expert

 Having worked with a number of leading, international practices I felt that the UK construction industry was failing to address its fundamental problem of fragmentation.
 In an attempt to address this I founded my own multidisciplinary engineering practice, King Shaw Associates, in 2002.
 After building the practice to commercial and critical success, I gave up my interests in 2012 to focus on developing sustainable engineering skills and capability for the whole of the construction industry.

 For five years, I have been leading an initiative to revolutionise education for built environment professionals.
 This project has been supported by the Royal Academy of Engineering who published my two reports on low carbon design education.
 My recommendations have been adopted in the Low Carbon Construction Innovation & Growth Team Report (the Morell Report) and in the BIS Low Carbon Construction Action Plan.

 In spring 2013, through the Royal Academy of Engineering, I launched a national network of university Centres of Excellence in Sustainable Building Design.
 These will offer interdisciplinary design teaching, initially involving engineers and architects, but eventually also social scientists, economists and many other associated professions.
-I am now working to export this sustainable teaching philosophy to Asia.

 My commercial work is now focussed on projects that allow me to share my knowledge and experience to the benefit of others.
 Typically I achieve this through working on projects where the demonstration potential is greatest.
 I also work with non commercial organisations that can benefit from my experience, such as community design partnerships in the UK and a variety of clients, including NGOs, in developing nations.